 - Erewhon Market – Organic Supermarket and Cafe with EVERYTHING you need and more.
 The cafe portion caters for breakfast, lunch or dinner… PLUS they have a great range of delicious cold pressed juices, salads, sushi, sandwiches etc. on hand.

 - Blue Bottle – Located on Abbot Kinney.
 More or less a hole in the wall with a clean, functional set-up that turns over coffees in an instant.
-Not a day goes by where I don’t see one of their iced-coffees walking down the strip.
+Not a day goes by where I don’t see one of their iced-coffees walking down Abbott Kinney.

 - Great White – Australians can spot an Aussie restaurant a mile away, and that’s why when we stumbled across @greatwhitevenice we knew we were in for a treat.
 Everything we “Aus-Zies” know and love at breakfast, with a sprinkle of the US.
 Located closer to Muscle Beach than Abbot Kinney, but worth the walk.

 - Bluestone Lane – Located on Rose Ave, across the road from Cafe Gratitude.
 All your Australian coffee options on offer, with everything from almond —> oat milk.
-Their breakfast is also ?????? and as Australian as you can get.
+Their breakfast is delicious and as Australian as you can get in LA.

 - The Butcher’s Daughter – Food is locally sourced and organic wherever possible.
 Breakfast and lunch were a little basic, but the line out the door means it’s catering to the masses and doing it very well.
 My favourite time of day was between the hours of 5pm-7pm AKA “happy hour” where you can escape the Abbott Kinney price tag and enjoy some people watching from the front “courtyard”.